Rollczi/LiteCommands-IntelliJPlugin/README.md

 - IntelliJ IDEA Ultimate — 2022.1 — 2022.3.1
 - IntelliJ IDEA Educational — 2022.1 — 2022.2.2

+## Contributing

+We welcome contributions to 🔌 LiteCommands plugin!
+If you have an idea for a new feature or have found a bug that needs to be fixed, you can [open an issue](https://github.com/Rollczi/LiteCommands-IntelliJPlugin/issues/new) or [submit a pull request](https://github.com/Rollczi/LiteCommands-IntelliJPlugin/compare) with your changes.

 ## Credits

 LiteCommands is developed and maintained by [Rollczi](https://github.com/Rollczi).
 Special thanks to [contributors](https://github.com/Rollczi/LiteCommands/graphs/contributors) for their valuable input and contributions to the project.

+## License

+🔌 LiteCommands plugin is licensed under the Apache License 2.0.
+See the [LICENSE](LICENSE) file for more information.